[et_pb_column type=”4_4″][et_pb_text admin_label=”Text”]

 Talk to Industry Professionals

-Talking to people who have been there and done that is probably the best way to decide.
 If your child is thinking about studying Medicine, make a trip to your GP and get some advice.
+Also if he/she is interested in digital marketing then you can consult with a digital marketing experts.
 Chances are, they would have advised many people before you and will be able to offer some valuable insights like what personality traits are required etc. This is a fantastic way of getting information that you need and

 I’m sure it will be beneficial to you and your child.
 Alternatively, you could talk to Career Services people in the Universities before you apply.
 They also have the necessary experience and industry knowledge that will be extremely helpful.